andrzejlisek/AudioSpectrum/readme.md

 * **Save X** \- Save process configuration into X slot\.
 * **Load X** \- Load configuration from X slot\.
 * **Clear X** \- Clear X slot\.

+## Frequency markers

+In the **Process control** module, you can also set up to 10 frequency markers, which will be displayed on the spectrogram and on the filter graph\.
+To display marker, check the checkbox in the **Marker** column, next to the number from 0 to 9\.
+In the **Color** column, you can define the marker color\.
+The **Value** column determines the place of the marker within filter and spectrogram frequency range\.
+The value is in one of the following units, which can be choosen in the **Unit** column:

+* **Hz** \- The sound frequency value in **Hertz**, to set the specified sound frequency\.
+* **/10000** \- The 1 of 10000 parts, to set the placement as fraction of the whole band\.
+* **/8192** \- The 1 of 8192 parts, to set the placement as fraction of the whole band, the unit can help to place the marker accurately on the spectrogram by frequency pixels\.

 # Playlist